2 August, 2025 Dr Ari Ende

 10 months?
 14 weeks?
 Or 4 months?

-Are you finding it difficult to determine what age to desex your pet?
+Are you having difficulty deciding when to desex your pet?

 There are so many different factors to take into consideration when determining the right time to desex, including your pets breed, size, weight and current health.